unicef/publicgoods-toolkit/community.md

 tend to become extensible, and innovation can continue to happen in the plugin ecosystem even after the software's core has remained stable for a long time.
-But, perhaps with rare exceptions, most software projects that last long enough eventually reache a stable
+But, perhaps with rare exceptions, most software projects that last long enough eventually reach a stable
 state: either they address their problem domain so well that no further improvement is needed, or they are overtaken by some newer, nimbler competitor that was able to learn from its predecessors'